SabbyGallery/SabbyGallery.github.io/src/events/2025/08-retro-game-club.md

 PS2 Book Club is gone, long live Retro Games Club!
 Come present games from from PS3/360/Wii era and back.

-There's no console theme for July so feel free to present whatever weird or interesting stuff that you wanna show off, or just come along and listen to passionate folks talk about older games!
+There's no console theme for August so feel free to present whatever weird or interesting stuff that you wanna show off, or just come along and listen to passionate folks talk about older games!

 Hosted by the gregarious Stella and Zach.